kdwils/blog/content/posts/goodbye-ingress-nginx.md

 In my setup, I needed to create 3 listeners for the scenarios I outlined above.

-`*.kyledev.co` needs to receive HTTP and HTTPS traffic
+`*.kyledev.co` needs to receive HTTP and HTTPS traffic with a specific certificate

-`*.int.kyledev.co` needs to receive HTTPS traffic
+`*.int.kyledev.co` needs to receive HTTPS traffic with a specific certificate

 In both of these scenarios, I wanted to be able to create HTTPRoutes from any namespace, and let the gateway handle terminating TLS.

 The certificateRefs are the secrets that cert-manager will create for us.
+They do not need to exist beforehand.
 If you're not using cert-manager (or any other automation), you need to create the secrets manually.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1